-The Truth About Plant-Based "Meats"March 9, 2020
+The Truth About Plant-Based 'Meats'

 Michael Rogers, a food scientist at the University of Guelph in Ontario, Canada is quoted as saying, “We’ve created a whole new form of malnutrition that, from an evolutionary perspective, didn’t exist until a hundred years ago.
 There is no anthropological evidence to suggest Type 2 diabetes.
 There’s no anthropological evidence that suggests that diseases like metabolic syndrome even existed a hundred years ago.
 And that is a direct consequence of the ultra-processing of our foods.
 These consumers are blindly purchasing foods that they think are healthy because they associate it with a plant.
 But once that food has been processed, it doesn’t matter if it came from a plant, or a piece of cardboard- the whole food is gone.”

 Another thing you should consider when choosing a meat alternative is sodium count.
 These meat substitutes contain less protein than real meat yet have a significantly larger amount of sodium (as seen here).

 This doesn’t mean that all vegetarian burgers are bad.
 There are plenty of healthier options, like those made from whole foods such as quinoa, brown rice, chickpeas or black beans, for example.
 Some restaurants like Red Robin even offer these types of vegetarian burgers that would be a much better choice.